department-of-veterans-affairs/va.gov-team/products/authenticated-patterns/Patterns/understand-current-benefits-eligibility/README.md

 ## Discovery
 We will validate assumptions and identify opportunities through:
-- Existing Research: Leverage two years of analytics, user interviews, and comparative studies to inform design decisions.
+- Existing Research: Leverage past two years of analytics, user interviews, and comparative studies to inform design decisions.
-- Research: Expand on findings from the 2023 logged-in experience study to explore personalization and navigation needs.
+- Research: Expand on findings from the previous studies that explore personalization and navigation needs.
 - Testing and Feedback: Conduct usability testing with diverse Veteran personas, including those using assistive technologies, to ensure inclusivity and accessibility.

 ### Assumptions/Risks